Financial Assistance for Pregnant Mothers | 23 Resources

 Help with Income

-Pregnant mothers have multiple resources that could help with money by replacing a portion of their income if their situation makes it challenging to work.
+Pregnant mothers have multiple resources that could help them with money by replacing a portion of their income if their situation makes it challenging to work.

 Short-Term Disability